microsoft/WhatTheHack/012-InfraAsCode-Terraform/Student/Challenge-04.md

 ## Introduction

-The goals for this challenge are to understand how to handle secret values, e.g., **Don't encode secrets in your code!**
+The goals for this challenge are to understand how to handle secret values. **Don't encode secrets in your code!**

 So far, the only parameters you have passed into your template have been related to storage accounts.
 In a later challenge, you will deploy resources requiring secret credentials as parameters.
 It is an **ANTI-pattern** to put a secret value such as a password in plain text in a parameter file!
 You should NEVER do this!

-It is a BEST practice to store secret values (such as passwords) in the Azure Key Vault service.
+It is a BEST practice to store secret values such as passwords in the Azure Key Vault service.

 ## Description